malldonado/whatsapp-react.js/README.md

-💻 Desenvolvido em React.js com Firebase.
+💻 Developed in React.js with Firebase.

 ![1](https://user-images.githubusercontent.com/47877623/189956096-88f8489d-2637-46e8-9ec0-5dbea7d2db45.png)

-Projeto é uma chat baseado na aplicação do whatsapp feito com a tecnologia React e como back-end utilizando o Firebase.
+Project is a chat based on application of whatsapp done with a technology React and with back-end using the Firebase.

 # Getting Started with Create React App